dzackgarza/Math-Flashcards/Decks/Qual Real Analysis/QualRealAnalysis.md

 \left.\{x \in E | f(x)>a\}=f^{-1}((a, \infty])\right) \in \mathcal{M}_L, \mathcal{M}_B
 ,\]
 the collection of Lebesgue/Borel measurable *sets* respectively.

+> Mnemonic: preimage of a ray should be a measurable set.

 %
 definition
 ---